Wire Bonding in Altium Designer

 Learn more about adding component layer pairs.

-When a die pad is placed on an extruded 3D body (also on a Die layer), it will be automatically placed at the Overall Height of this 3D body and it will be bound by height to this 3D body.
+When a die pad is placed on an extruded 3D body (also on the Die layer), it will be automatically placed at the Overall Height of this 3D body and it will be bound by height to this 3D body.
 This allows die pads to remain on the surface of the correct 3D body when there are multiple 3D bodies in the same location (for example, when the PCB is covered by an enclosure).

 Place regular pad objects placed on a copper layer (e.g., the Top Layer).
 After connecting bond wires to them, these pads will be considered bond finger pads.
+It is recommended to assign designators to bond finger pads different from designators assigned to die pads.

 Bond wires are placed on a layer of a dedicated Wire Bonding component layer pair that can also be added using the View Configurations panel.